 How common is adrenal fatigue?

-Adrenal fatigue is not a proven medical condition, so it is not possible to know how many people are affected.
-However, many people feel very tired during stressful situations and it may well be that adrenal fatigue is very common.
+As adrenal fatigue is not a recognised medical condition, it is not possible to know how many people are affected.
+However, many people feel very tired during stressful situations and it may well be that adrenal fatigue is quite common.

 What causes adrenal fatigue?